Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Experiments

 \subsection{Implementation Details}

-For all face videos in four datasets, we follow~\cite{gideon_way_2021} to use the open-source face detector S3FD \cite{zhang_s3fd_2017} to detect and crop the face area in each frame.
-We randomly sample consecutive 600 frames from each video and follow \cite{gideon_way_2021} to scale them into a resolution of $64\times64$ for training.
-We cut the 600-frame video into four clips, each with equivalent length $T$ of 150 frames.
+facial videos in five datasets, we randomly sample consecutive 600 frames from each video and follow \cite{gideon_way_2021} to scale them into a resolution of $64\times64$ for training.
+We cut the 600-frame video into four clips, each with an equivalent length $T$ of 150 frames.
 In every iteration, we randomly select one clip as the main input $\mathbf{x^a}$ while the rest three ($J = 3$ in Eqn.~\ref{equ5}) are its neighbors.
 The number of negative samples, $k$, is set to 4.
 The number of face regions, $L$, is set to 9.
-Following \cite{diba_vi2clr_2021}, the temperature $\tau$ in Eqn.~\ref{equ3} is set to 0.08.
+The temperature $\tau$ in Eqn.~\ref{equ3} is set to 0.08.
+Most parameter settings in this paper follow the common practices in the literature.
+For instance, $k$ is equivalent to that in~\cite{kim_self-supervised_2021}; $L$ is inspired by \cite{yu_physformer_2022}; $\tau$ is the same to that in \cite{diba_vi2clr_2021}; while $J$ and $T$ are equivalent to that in \cite{yu_physformer_2022} and \cite{song_heart_2020}, respectively.

 Our model is trained for 100 epochs on four NVIDIA GeForce RTX 2080 GPUs using Pytorch 1.8.0.
 We use the Adam \cite{kingma_adam_2017} optimizer and set the batch size to 4.
 The learning rate is initialized as $1 \times 10^{-5}$ and is decreased to $0.5 \times 10^{-5}$ at the 50-th epoch.